Coenzyme Q10 in reduced form - ubiquinol 50 mg

 - The Q-Symbio study (Journal of the American College of Cardiology, Heart Failure, 2014) used ubiquinone

-- The scientists also used ubiquinone in the KiSel-10 study (International Journal of Cardiology, 2013), where Q10 combined with selenium improved quality of life in old but healthy men and women from Sweden
+- The scientists also used ubiquinone in the KiSel-10 study (International Journal of Cardiology, 2013).
+In this study, the combination of Q10 and selenium improved quality of life in older healthy men and women

-- In fact, most of the existing studies that show an effect with Q10 supplementation are conducted with ubiquinone (regular Q10), which means that this form of Q10 is the best documented
+- The majority of existing studies that show an effect of supplementing with Q10 are conducted with ubiquinone (regular Q10).
+Ubiquinone is the form of Q10 that has the best documentation